zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/tfm_attestation_integration_guide.rst

       signing.
 The document name may include versioning.
 Custom claim with a value encoded as text string.

-    - **Implementation ID**: It represents the original implementation signer of the attestation key and identifies the contract between the report and verification.
-A verification service will use this claim to locate the details of the verification process.
+    - **Implementation ID**: Uniquely identifies the underlying immutable PSA RoT.
+A verification service can use this claim to locate the details of the verification process.
+Such details include the implementation’s origin and associated certification state.
 Custom claim with a value encoded as byte string.

-    - **Security lifecycle**: It represents the current lifecycle state of the instance.
-Custom claim with a value encoded as an integer.

     - **Client ID**: The partition ID of that secure partition or non-secure thread who called the initial attestation API.
 Custom claim with a value encoded as a `signed` integer.
 Negative number represents non-secure caller, positive numbers represents secure callers, zero is invalid.

+    - **Security lifecycle**: It represents the current lifecycle state of the instance.
+Custom claim with a value encoded as an integer.

-    - **HW version**: Optional claim.
+    - **Hardware version**: Optional claim.
 Globally unique number in EAN-13 format identifying the GDSII that went to fabrication, HW and ROM.
 It can be used to reference the security level of the PSA-ROT via a certification website.
 Custom claim with a value is encoded as text string.

     - **Boot seed**: It represents a random value created at system boot